 Too often, individuals presume the aide can provide a more extensive range of services than they are allowed.
 An initial assessment of your needs and the capabilities of the home health aide you’re considering is essential to unearth any potential issues.
 Taking these steps now will ensure that you receive proper care from your home health aide in the future.

-Home health aides differ from other types of in-home care services, like personal home care and hospice services, in that they work under the supervision of nurses or physicians to provide medical treatments and products.
+Home health aides differ from other types of in-home care services, like personal care aides and hospice services, in that they work under the supervision of nurses or physicians to provide medical treatments and products.
 They are also trained to observe a patient’s physical condition, mental state, and emotional needs.
 They can report these observations, and any changes noted to the medical personnel caring for the patient.

 - Helping with day-to-day activities such as getting dressed, eating, grooming, bathing, and using the bathroom.